brimstone/brimstone.github.io/talks/dockercon17.md

 Note: - PWD is really slick
 - demo http://training.play-with-docker.com
-- Faas is kinda like Lamndas + API Gateway
+- Faas is kinda like Lambdas + API Gateway

 What have namespaces done for you today?